BrandonJAllison/Sprint-Challenge-React-Smurfs/Answers.md

 3. What does CRUD stand for?

-CRUD stands for Cread Read Update and Delete
+CRUD stands for Create Read Update and Delete

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.